 - Grand station entrance with extensive curved structural steel supported on featured mega-columns, warping aluminium panels and insulating glass panels with laminated glass.
-The curved structural steel roof will enable extensive landscaping on top of the station in the future
+The curved structural steel roof features extensive landscaping on top of the station.

-- Interface and enabling works for the West Kowloon Cultural Centre and future property development above the terminus
+- Interface and enabling works for the West Kowloon Cultural Centre and property development above the terminus.

 Currie & Brown was selected as project cost controller to assist with design development and provide cost planning, quantity surveying, risk management, cost control and value engineering services and tender documentation for the project.